 Just like any other type of company, branches in Malta need to be registered for VAT and other tax purposes in this country.
 Submitting the annual financial statements is needed for branches in Malta.
 We remind that you can get in touch with our consultants and ask for complete accounting services for your branch in Malta instead of opening an accounting department.
 It is important to know that if a branch is not the appropriate business form for your activities, and if you want to have a high degree of independence, you can choose to open a subsidiary – a legal entity that acts separately from the parent company and can perform other business activities.

 If you have a company and need accounting services for your business in Malta, you are invited to discuss all the aspects to one of our dedicated specialists in this field.

 Facts and figures about companies in Malta

-A wide range of motives might stand at the base of opening a company in Malta, and among these, a stable economy, an attractive tax system and the ease of doing business.
+A wide range of motives might stand at the base of opening a company in Malta and among these are: a stable economy, an attractive tax system and the ease of doing business.
 Also, the lack of formalities for incorporating a company in Malta is another important detail when deciding on opening a firm.
-Malta is quite an appealing business destination, and if you would like to know more in this matter, the following information might interest you:
+Malta is quite an appealing business destination, and if you would like to know more, the following information might interest you:

-- there are more than 200 foreign companies established in Malta;
+- there are more than 31,000 companies established in Malta;

-•USD 206 billion represents the total FDI flow for 2018 in Malta;
+- USD 231 billion represents the total FDI flow for 2021 in Malta;

-•incentives for job creation and reduced taxes for reinvested profits are important encouragements for entrepreneurs in Malta.
+- incentives for job creation and reduced taxes for reinvested profits are important incentives for entrepreneurs in Malta.